mesonbuild/meson/docs/markdown/CMake-module.md

 The `subproject` method is almost identical to the normal meson `subproject` function.
-The only difference is that a CMake project instead of a meson prokect is configured.
+The only difference is that a CMake project instead of a meson project is configured.

 Also, project specific CMake options can be added with the `cmake_options` key.